Should TikTok be part of your marketing strategy?

-Gymshark is another clothing brand, with an emphasis on fitness, which unquestionably owes its success to its use of social media.
-Given the market is saturated with fitness accounts, Gymshark chose to incorporate humour in its advertising by sharing fitness memes poking fun at the fitness world, where workouts go wrong with hilarious outcomes.
+Gymshark is another clothing brand with an emphasis on fitness, which unquestionably owes its success to its use of social media.
+Given the market is saturated with fitness accounts, Gymshark chose to follow a different route and incorporate humour in its advertising.
+They created a fresh brand identity by sharing fitness memes poking fun at the fitness world and videos where workouts go wrong with hilarious outcomes.

 What do I need to consider to advertise on TikTok?

 Companies that choose to advertise on TikTok should consider some basic rules to allow them to stand out from competitors.
-Researching current trends and their target audience is important for producing the right content, for example should it be factual or funny?
-It has been described as an accessible creative space, and unlike Instagram, it’s less formal.
+Researching current trends and their target audience is important for producing the right content - for example, should it be factual or funny?

-“TikTok is a hub of creative, fun, and sometimes crazy ideas, so try to soften the brand tone and join the playful community,” said Madelyn Fitzpatrick, head of corporate communications at Charming Charlie.
+“TikTok is a hub of creative, fun, and sometimes crazy ideas, so try to soften the brand tone and join the playful community.”

 Participating in TikTok challenges is a simple method for companies aiming to increase engagement.
-Nandos restaurant chain has a range of best performing videos employing TikTok’s duet feature, which enables direct interaction with content posted by its customers – which has been well received by TikTok users and is cheap to create.
-Creating a branded version of a trending song, can appeal to a huge audience and enhance visibility, whilst promoting their brand as down to earth and relatable.
+Nandos, the restaurant chain, has a range of best-performing videos employing TikTok’s duet feature, which enables direct interaction with content posted by its customers – which has been well received by TikTok users and is cheap to create.
+Creating a branded version of a trending song can appeal to a huge audience and enhance visibility, whilst promoting their brand as down-to-earth and relatable.